Women Riders Now (WRN) is the leading resource, online or in print, for

 Why is there a need for an online magazine like WRN?
 Because a new generation of riders demands it!
 The growth of the female riding population is one of the biggest shifts taking place in the motorcycling industry.
-For proof, just look at these 2009 statistics from the Motorcycle Industry Council that track the number of women in motorcycling.
+For proof, just look at these 2012 statistics from the Motorcycle Industry Council, the industry trade group that tracks the number of women in motorcycling.
 These are the latest and most up-to-date numbers available:

 - About 40 percent of women motorcycle owners ride a cruiser-style motorcycle.

 Women Riders Now has proprietary research and statistics on women involved in motorcycling, their buying habits, what they want, what they like and don't like, among other useful information We make those survey results available for a fee upon request.
 Additionally, we have the ability to survey our readers here if you would like feedback on a product or service you are considering.
 Please contact WRN founder / publisher Genevieve Schmitt

 for more information.

 Although the love of motorcycling is universal to those who ride, most women experience the sport differently than men.
 Women often learn to ride differently, have different requirements when choosing a bike, and face different mental hurdles when it comes to getting into the sport.

 And while the number of women riders continues to increase, those women—whether they're new or experienced riders, passengers, or curious non-riders thinking about taking the driver's seat—are not targeted by any large-scale national media outlet.
 Surveys have shown that readers of motorcycle magazines are 97 percent male, and so the editors of those magazines typically cater to a male audience.

 So where does a woman rider go to find information about beginner-friendly motorcycles